-The overall education level of Bear is somewhat higher than in the average US city of 21.84%: 26.06% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Bear is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.06% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Bear in 2010 was $25,941, which is middle income relative to Delaware, and upper middle income relative to the rest of the US.
 This equates to an annual income of $103,764 for a family of four.
 However, Bear contains both very wealthy and poor people as well.

 Bear is an extremely ethnically-diverse town.
 The people who call Bear home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bear residents report their race to be White, followed by Black or African-American.
 Bear also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.56% of the town’s residents.
 Important ancestries of people in Bear include Italian, German, English, and Polish.

 The most common language spoken in Bear is English.
 Other important languages spoken here include Spanish and African languages.